What is 2FA (two-factor authentication)?

 Customers use the internet to sign up for social media accounts like Facebook, create an email account, apply for car loans, log into their doctor’s patient portal to make appointments, even stream the game on Sunday.
 Whatever you’re doing online these days, there’s a good chance you need a user account and a strong password to do it.
 However, even with a complicated password, your personal information and online accounts are still at risk.
 Why?
 Because electronic fraud and hacking are at an all-time high.
 Data breaches are now a matter of “when" not “if.”

-Two-factor authentication, or 2FA for short, requires a password (the first factor) then a second factor like a numeric code, push notification, security question, security token or a biometric such as a fingerprint or facial recognition (the second factor) to access online data.
+Two-factor authentication, or 2FA for short, requires a password (the first factor) then a second factor like a numeric code, push notification, security question, security token or a biometric such as a fingerprint or facial recognition (the second factor) from an authenticator app to access online data.
 Also known as two-step verification or dual-factor authentication, the 2FA authentication process validates both sets of user credentials before granting access to an online account.

 Most 2FA processes combine two of five common authentication factors: knowledge; possession; inheritance; location, and time.
 Knowledge factors are items the user knows such as a password or PIN, whereas a possession factor is something the user possesses, such as their mobile phone or an ID.
 Another second factor used is known as Inheritance factors, also known as biometric factors, include fingerprints, voice tone and other inherited identifiers, such as facial recognition.
 If you are using your fingerprint or facial recognition on your mobile device, then you are using a biometric authentication.

 As the name suggests, location factors come from data sources such as IP addresses or GPS software with verifiable location-specific information.
 Last, but equally valuable in the 2FA toolbox, are time factors where user authentication only occurs during fixed periods and prohibits access outside of these timeframes.